Meat horse: Definition

 The notion of "meat horse" is a French specificity: this term designates a livestock animal, the horse raised for the production of meat.
 Rural historian Marcel Mavré analyzes it as a degradation of the draft horse, the meat horse being a direct descendant of the draft horse, which is a working animal.
 The development/evolution of the meat horse is very similar to that of beef cattle, since draft cattle are used as beef cattle.

 History in France

 The history of the meat horse is an example of "keeping breeds in business by changing their orientation".

 Origin

 Ardennes draft horses during haymaking in July 1972 at Forrières.

 Its origins date back to the 1960s in Europe, and particularly in France.
 Breeders of draft horses were no longer able to sell their livestock for farm work, and are left with animals with no commercial value, rendered obsolete by the tractor.
 Looking for ways to continue breeding these breeds, those in charge of the Boulonnais and Ardennais horse breed registries decided to direct them towards meat production.
-This new orientation became official in France on July 23, 1976, then published in the Journal officiel de la République française on August 24, 1976, when the cheval de trait (lit. work horse) officially became the cheval lourd (lit. heavy horse).
+This new orientation became official in France on July 23, 1976, then published in the Journal officiel de la République française on August 24, 1976, when the cheval de trait (lit. draft horse) officially became the cheval lourd (lit. heavy horse).